Email marketing

 A stronger approach starts with a different question: Why would they want to re-engage with us right now?

-Because attention isn’t won back through pressure.
-It’s rebuilt through relevance.
+Segmented, relevant campaigns consistently outperform generic sends, because attention isn't won back through pressure.
+It's rebuilt through relevance.

 “The goal isn’t to win them back.
 It’s to make coming back make sense.”